Thomas Kinkade: In popular culture

 In Joseph Heath and Andrew Potter's 2004 book The Rebel Sell: Why the Culture Can't Be Jammed, Kinkade's work is described as being "so awful it must be seen to be believed".
 In Dana Spiotta's 2011 novel Stone Arabia, the main character's boyfriend, an art teacher at a private school in Los Angeles, gives Kinkade pieces, which are described as "deeply hideous" and "kitschy", to others as gifts, explaining his rationale for that by saying, "Well, he is America's most successful artist and a native Californian as well."
 At another point he says, "His name has a trademark—see?' and he would point to the subscript that appeared after his name."
 Mat Johnson's 2011 novel Pym includes a parody of Kinkade named Thomas Karvel, "the Master of Light".

 A self-produced movie about Kinkade, Thomas Kinkade's Christmas Cottage, was released on DVD in late November 2008.
 The semi-autobiographical story examines the motivation and inspiration behind his most popular painting, The Christmas Cottage.
 Jared Padalecki plays Kinkade and Marcia Gay Harden portrays his mother.
 Peter O'Toole plays young Kinkade's mentor, who tells him, "Paint the light, Thomas!
 Paint the light!."
-In "Mother", a fifth season episode of Veep, a HBO series, Selina Meyer discusses her mother, Mee-Maw, with her daughter, Catherine.
+In "Mother", a fifth season episode of Veep, an HBO series, Selina Meyer discusses her mother, Mee-Maw, with her daughter, Catherine.
 Selina makes a disparaging comment about Mee-Maw, and Catherine asks: "Mom, why would you want to paint Mee-Maw in such a negative light?"
 Selina answers, "Oh, Catherine, Thomas-__-Kinkade couldn't paint Mee-Maw in a positive light!"

 Bob Odenkirk references Thomas Kinkade on his 2014 comedy album, Amateur Hour.
 On the track "The Kids", Odenkirk includes Kinkade's paintings in a litany of things he encourages his children to appreciate when in reality he wants them to reject them when they are older.
 In June 2012, a month after Kinkade's death, Bob Odenkirk's brother, Bill, wrote a poem, "Lights Out", in acknowledgement of his passing.

 In 2025, the indie band Coma Cinema released the single "Thomas Kinkade's Grand Delusion" about the life and work of the artist.